How to Choose a Good Bottle of Wine?

 Now that you know how to read a label, let's move on to the taste characteristics that will guide your choice.

-The Vintage: What's the Weather Like?
+The Vintage: What Was the Weather Like?

 The vintage indicates the year the grapes were harvested.